Overall Sponsor CDER Group

 A short-listed organisation will be entitled to request feedback on their submission(s).

-Note: A short webinar will be recorded and sent to all short-listed organisations once the finalists have been announced.
-This will offer advice and guidance on how to prepare for and run a virtual inspection.
+Note: A short webinar is available offering advice and guidance on how to prepare for and run a virtual inspection.

 To apply for this years Awards please click below.

 To view the previous awards please click on a link below.